 - The establishment of a citizen-led, independent commission to determine all redistricting decisions, to be comprised of representatives from all parties, as well as nonpartisan individuals.

 - Voter suppression and unnecessary barriers to the ballot box

-- Gerrymandering, or the manipulation of electoral boundaries in order to favor one party or class
+- Gerrymandering, or the manipulation of electoral boundaries that favor one party or class

-Why it’s important: At its heart, CAIR Oklahoma is a civil rights organization, fighting day to day to ensure the rights of Oklahoma Muslims and all minority and disenfranchised communities in our state.
+Civil rights are an indispensable component of democracy.
+They that ensure every person has equal protection under the law, including the ability to freely participate in society without obstruction from the government, corporations, or any other entity.
+Standing against discriminatory policies which would deny any human their personhood is vitally important to the mission of CAIR-OK.
+At its heart, CAIR-OK is a civil rights organization, fighting day to day to ensure the rights of Oklahoma Muslims and all minority and disenfranchised communities in our state.
 Unless we are all free, none of us are.

 - First Amendment rights to freedom of speech, religion, and press

 - The right to petition government for redress and to assemble at the state Capitol